threatwinds/api-docs/search/entity.md

 # Entity Retrieval

 This API endpoint allows you to retrieve detailed information about a specific threat intelligence entity by its ID.
+If you don't know the entity ID, you can use the [Simple Search](/search/simple-search) or [Advanced Search](/search/advanced-search) endpoints to find entities based on various criteria.

 **Endpoint:** https://intelligence.threatwinds.com/api/search/v1/entity/{id}